 - Extend the University’s efforts in advancing the intellectual and economic life of the state and region by providing advanced education and degrees to enable practitioners in the field to expand their knowledge base, meet the ever changing federal and state requirements to maintain licensure or certification in their field, and improve the economic status of those practitioners through acquisition of advanced degrees.

 The Master of Science - Special Education graduate degree program is accredited by the National Council Association of Teacher Education (NCATE).
-Our last campus visit was March 20-24, 2010.
-Our next campus visit is scheduled for April 2, 2017.
-To contact our accreditation body, please go to: www.caepnet.org.
+To contact our current accreditation body, please go to: www.caepnet.org.

 Intervention Specialist Mild/Moderate Disabilities